Gunnar Landtman

 Gunnar Landtman (6 May 1878, Helsinki – 30 October 1940, Helsinki) was a Finnish philosopher as well as a sociology and philosophy professor.
 A pupil of Edvard Westermarck, he graduated from the University of Helsinki in 1905.
 He later became an associate professor there from 1910 to 1927 and then a temporary professor until his death in 1940.
 At the university, Landtman was a member of the Prometheus Society, a student society promoting freedom of religion.

 Landtman was the first modern sociological anthropologist.
-His most important journey was a two-year trip to Papua New Guinea where he lived with the Kiwai Papuans from 1910 to 1912.
-He was from 1922 to 1924 a member of the Parliament of Finland, where he represented the Swedish People's Party of Finland (SFP).
+He spent two years in Papua New Guinea, where he lived with Kiwai Island Papuans from 1910 to 1912.
+From 1922 to 1924, he served as a member of the Parliament of Finland, representing the Swedish People's Party of Finland (SFP).